nathan-nguyen/my-games/README.md

 <br/>

-kingdom (This game was made using libgdx - Source code are available at https://github.com/nathan-nguyen/kingdom)
+kingdom (A multiplatform RPG game - This game was made using libgdx - Source code are available at https://github.com/nathan-nguyen/kingdom)

 <br/>